Sirisha-t/iMPP/README.md

 ## Output ##

-The final iMPP output will be in the <outdir> folder [default ~/output] and should contain four files.
+The final iMPP output will be in the user provided --outdir folder [default ~/output] and should contain four files.
 ```
 1. orfs.ffn : This file lists nucleotide sequences.
 E.g.